Unexpected consent prompt when signing in to an application

 To ensure the permissions granted for the application are up-to-date, you can compare the permissions that are being requested by the application with the permissions already granted in the tenant.

-- To view the requested permissions, select the Grant admin consent button.
-(NOTE: This will open a consent prompt listing all of the requested permissions.
-Don't click accept on the consent prompt unless you're sure you want to grant tenant-wide admin consent.)
+6. To view the requested permissions, select the Grant admin consent button.
+This opens a consent prompt listing all of the requested permissions.
+Don't select Accept on the consent prompt unless you're sure you want to grant tenant-wide admin consent.

 View user assignment settings